Lionel Fraser: Personal life

 In 1931, he married Cynthia Elizabeth Walter.
 They had two sons and a daughter.
 Both sons went to Eton: the elder Nicholas Fraser, who went on to a very successful career in the City, and the younger, Robert Fraser.
 As an adult, Robert became known as "Groovy Bob" because he was so well-connected to the leading figures in Swinging London in the 1960s.
-Their daughter, Janet, along with her fiancé, Richard Proby, was killed in a car accident on 14 March 1958.
+Their only daughter, Janet, along with her fiancé, Richard Proby (youngest son of Sir Richard Proby, 1st Baronet), was killed in a car accident on 14 March 1958.

 Fraser was a devout Christian Scientist.
 He died on 2 January 1965 of bronchial pneumonia and cancer at his home, 30 Charles Street, London.
-His memorial service was held on 19 January 1965 at the Church of St Botolph without Bishopsgate in the City of London.
+His memorial service was held on 19 January 1965 at the Church of St Botolph-without-Bishopsgate in the City of London.